About Us

-The Walk Metro Vancouver Society was registered in 2010.
+The Walk Metro Vancouver Society was first registered in 2010.
 The Board includes directors from several “walks” at universities, health agencies, regional and municipal governments and consultancies.
 We are registered and function as a non-profit society in British Columbia and focus on championing accessible walkability in Metro Vancouver.

 We originally formed to host the International Walk 21 Conference at Simon Fraser University in 2011.
 From that time we have continued to educate, promote and maintain active links with ongoing work in the region.